IMPORTANT: Floe is heavily under development. This manual is a work-in-progress.

 Plugin Hosts (DAWs)

-Examples of CLAP/VST3 hosts on Windows & macOS include: Reaper, Bitwig, Cubase, Ableton Live, Studio One, and countless others.
+• VST3 hosts on Windows & macOS: Cubase, Ableton Live, Reason, and more.

-4. Follow the instructions, including choosing the plugin formats you want to install.
+Download, unzip, and run the installer program.
+The installer will guide you through the installation process, including choosing the plugin formats you want to install.

 Manual Installation